-For correct functionality of the intrusion detection system, it is necessary to update databases of known intrusions and intruder IP addresses regularly.
+For correct functionality of the intrusion detection system, update databases of known intrusions and intruder IP addresses regularly.

 Under normal circumstances there is no reason to disable automatic updates - non-updated databases decrease the effectiveness of the intrusion prevention system.